nightwatchjs/nightwatch-docs/guide/configuration/settings.md

 ### Test Session Settings
 These settings are used to fine tune the behaviour of a test session and define properties which may be available during the course of it.

-#### The `launch_url` property
+#### Setting the `baseUrl` property
-This property will be made available to the main Nightwatch api which is used in the tests.
+This `baseUrl` (or `launchUrl`) property will be made available to the main Nightwatch api which is used in the tests.
 Its value depends on which environment is used.
-More on test environments under the [Nightwatch Runner](https://nightwatchjs.org/guide#test-environments) section.
+More on test environments under the [Nightwatch Runner](https://v2.nightwatchjs.org/guide/using-nightwatch/concepts.html#defining-test-environments) section.

-If you run your tests specifying the `integration` environment (with `--env integration`) the `launch_url` will be set to `http://staging.host`, as per the configuration.
+If you run your tests specifying the `integration` environment (with `--env integration`) the `baseUrl` will be set to `http://staging.host`, as per the configuration.
 Otherwise it will have the value defined in the `default` environment (i.e. `http://localhost`).

 <div class="sample-test">
 <pre data-language="javascript"><code class="language-javascript">module.exports = {
   'Demo test' : function (browser) {
     browser
-      .url(browser.launchUrl)
+      .url(browser.baseUrl)
       // ...
       .end();
   }